pytorch/data/docs/source/what_is_torchdata_nodes.rst

 ``torchdata.nodes`` follows a streaming data model, where operators are Iterators that can be combined together to define a dataloading and pre-proc pipeline.
-Samplers are still supported (see example above) and can be combined with a Mapper to produce an Iterator
+Samplers are still supported (see :ref:`migrate-to-nodes-from-utils`) and can be combined with a Mapper to produce an Iterator

 Multi-Datasets do not fit well with the current implementation in ``torch.utils.data``